vjvardhan/finzly-api-developerportal/developer-portal/demo.md

 - Recurring billing
 - Automatic payments
 - Claims disbursements

-## Insurance
-Home, auto, travel, pet, health – whatever your insurance segment is, use payment APIs to build seamless experiences to settle claims, collect premium payments or recover debts.
-Differentiate by offering “getting insured in seconds” or “getting claims settled in seconds” using our instant payment APIs.

-- Collect premium payments
-- Recover debts
-- Settle claims

 ## Payroll
 Enable businesses to wait until payday to release funds by supporting instant payrolls.
 Process traditional payroll using our APIs, also taking advantage of Same-day ACH provision by using our ability to accept ACH payments and payout to third parties.